openpermissions/support-docs/documents/markdown/guides/getting-started.md

 #### Concepts and terminology

-At heart OPP is a simple mapping service that can be used to:
+At heart OPP is a simple mapping service that is used to:

 + Generate identifiers for assets
 + Query on identifiers to retrieve assets and licensing data about